-Skills and Indicators Consistently Occasionally Seldom Not Applicable Ensures smooth transitions 3 2 1 NA ☐ Structures transitions so children do not he waiting with nothing to do ave to spend excessive time ☐ Teaches children the expectations associa ted with transitions ☐ Provides warnings to children prior to tran sitions ☐ Individualizes the warnings prior to transitions so that all children understand them Giving Directions 3 2 1 NA ☐ Gains child's attention before giving direct ons ☐ Minimizes the number of directions ☐ Individualizes the way directions are given ☐ Gives clear directions ☐ Gives directions that are positive ☐ Gives children time to respond to direction S ☐ Gives children choices and options when appropriate ☐ Follows through with positive acknowledge nents of children's behavior Reduce wait times and "forced transitions' and transition to other activities when they for snack they can eat, diapering/toileting schedule) are ready (when they are hungry Assigns specific jobs to children who have you go get our rope from the shelf so we
+Skills and li ndicators Consistently Occasionally Seldom Not Applicable Ensures smooth transitions 3 2 1 NA ☐ Structures transitions so of waiting with nothing to do children do not have to spend excessive time ☐ Teaches children the expe ectations associated with transitions ☐ Provides warnings to child Iren prior to transitions ☐ Individualizes the warnings p orior to transitions so that all children understand them Giving Directions 3 2 1 NA ☐ Gains child's attention bef ore giving directions ☐ Minimizes the number of o directions ☐ Individualizes the way dire ections are given ☐ Gives clear directions ☐ Gives directions that are p positive ☐ Gives children time to res pond to directions ☐ Gives children choices an d options when appropriate ☐ Follows through with posit tive acknowledgments of children's behavior and transition to other act orced transitions" by allowing children to initiate ivities when they are ready (when they are hungry apering/toileting when needed not on a group nildren who have difficulty transitioning ("Jason, will the shelf so we can get ready to go outside?")

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal ction Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal ction Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DA Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
 How the children responded?)